TheMoistDino/FtcRobotController/README.md

 Samples Folder: &nbsp;&nbsp; [/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples](FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples)

 The readme.md file located in the [/TeamCode/src/main/java/org/firstinspires/ftc/teamcode](TeamCode/src/main/java/org/firstinspires/ftc/teamcode) folder contains an explanation of the sample naming convention, and instructions on how to copy them to your own project space.

-# Change Log

-## New branch: test-002
-* Renamed TeleOpMeetZero to TeleOp
-* Renamed SPEED_MULTIPLIER variables in TeleOp
-* Added an operating range for the lift (in MotorControl, TeleOp)
-* Added a driving orientation mode button
-* Disabled SampleTeleOp from showing in the Driver Hub menu
-* Changed IMU units from DEGREES to RADIANS